leewillis77/wp-github-oembed/README.md

 # Github Embed

+Plugin that allows you to embed details from github just by pasting in the URL as you would any other embed source.
+Currently supports:

+* GitHub repositories
+* GitHub user profiles

+Coming soon:

+* Gists...

-Plugin that allows you to embed details about a github user, or repo just by pasting in the repo URL as you would any other embed source.
+The plugin provides very basic styling, but adds classes so you can style as you see fit.
+If anyone has some ideas for a better default stylesheet - pull requests welcome! lugin that allows you to embed details about a github user, or repo just by pasting in the repo URL as you would any other embed source.

 ## Installation